- What is Osteoarthritis?

 Previous injury to the knee

-Damage to the ACL will vary depending on the injury, but in grade 3 ruptures and tears surgery is often required to either repair or replace the ligament followed by a period of intensive physiotherapy to rebuild strength in the knee once again.
-Following this type of injury you can expect to be out of action from sport for around 9 months.
+Damage to the ACL will vary depending on the injury; however, in grade 3 ruptures and tears, surgery is often required to either repair or replace the ligament.
+This will be followed by a period of intensive physiotherapy to rebuild the mobility and strength in the knee.
+Following this type of injury, you can expect to be in recovery for many months while your body heals.